-This site explores the creations and ideas of Mike Kane.
-Topics include his lab at Northeastern University, academic research, teaching, open source project contributions, and outdoor activities.
+This site presents the activities and insights of Mike Kane and his ABLE Lab.
+Topics include academic research, teaching, open source project contributions, and outdoor activities.
 Check out all the project tiles, or use the menu to filter what you’re looking for.

-In January 2017 I joined the Department of Civil and Environmental Engineering at Northeastern University as an Assistant Professor where my research and teaching will focus on human-in-the-loop control of civil infrastructure.
-I recently completed my tenure as a Fellow at the U.S. Department of Energy’s (DoE) Advanced Research Project Agency - Energy ( ARPA-E ).
-As a Fellow, I identified new technology development opportunities for control of civil energy infrastructure, primarily in the areas of transportation, buildings, and robotics .
-In 2014, I finished a PhD at the University of Michigan where I pursued novel ways of embedding computational intelligence into civil systems in the Laboratory for Intelligent Systems and Technology LIST .
+Michael Kane is an Assistant Professor of Civil and Environmental Engineering at Northeastern University where his research and teaching focus on human-in-the-loop control of civil infrastructure.
+Prior to joining Northeastern, he served as a Fellow at the U.S. Department of Energy’s (DoE) Advanced Research Project Agency - Energy ( ARPA-E ) where he identified new technology development opportunities for control of civil energy infrastructure, primarily in the areas of transportation, buildings, and distributed energy resources.
+In 2014, he finished a PhD at the University of Michigan where he pursued novel ways of embedding computational intelligence into civil systems in the Laboratory for Intelligent Systems and Technology LIST .
+Outside the office and lab, he enjoys cycling, games of ultimate, skiing, and backpacking.
 Outside the office and lab, I enjoy cycling, games of ultimate , skiing , and backpacking .